AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 So What Can't SPARK Code Reference?
 -------------------------------------

-* SPARK code must only reference SPARK code
+* SPARK code must only reference SPARK entities

    - Otherwise analysis cannot provide strong guarantees
    - Only one semantics: as if ``100%`` SPARK code in use
    - :toolname:`GNATprove` will reject invalid mixing

-* But what constitutes SPARK code?
+* But what constitutes SPARK code/entities?

    - Code explicitly set to `SPARK_Mode` `On`
    - Code covered by a global default value of `On`